JingJiang-web/smooth-Schubert-variety/README.md

 longest_element.py can return the longest element of a Weyl group.
 (We use Geck's notation form).

 In smoothBCD.py, we input the one-line notation of w, and determine the smoothness of X(w).

+If w is product of simple reflections, to get one-line notation (classical type), refer to   convert-oneline-notation-to-simple-reflection